0xGingi/kagi-discord-bot/README.md

 # Note: For bots in more than 100 servers, Discord requires verification
 # and approval to use this intent.
 Set to 'false' for large-scale bots.
 MESSAGE_CONTENT_ENABLED=true

+# Allow Commands in Direct Messages (set to 'true' to allow commands in DMs)
+ALLOW_DM_COMMANDS=false
 ```

 ### Using Bun (Local Development)